DeclanMorbey/education_123456/README.md

 # education_123456
 This should contain education materials used throughout the course of a degree in physics.
+In order to create this comprehensive course, the material should be deisgned to the same stucture.
+It should all be written in a Latex format, with a title page, contents page, and an abstract overview with what will be covered.

 # Subject Overviews
 - [ ] Classical Mechanics